 Faculty, Full-time - Speech-Language Pathology Program

 A core faculty member at the University of St. Augustine for Health Sciences (USAHS) provides engaging clinically-focused learning opportunities for students in the health science professions, through face-to-face, blended, and online delivery methods.
 The faculty member is responsible for academic advising and overseeing final program projects.
 They provide service to the University through committee, curriculum improvement, and advocacy for the profession.
 The faculty are scholars, being involved in building and integrating knowledge for advancement of the profession and the University.
+While the academic courses for our Speech Language Pathology Program are offered online, our faculty positions are campus based to promote collaboration.

 ESSENTIAL DUTIES AND RESPONSIBILITIES